edgexfoundry/edgex-docs/docs_src/threat-models/stride-model/EdgeXFoundryThreatReportV2.2.md

                                       the hardest to mitigate.
-If tampered with, a sensor or device could be used to send the wrong data (e.g., force a temp sensor to send a signal that it is too hot when it is really too cold), too much data (overwhelming the edge system by causing the sensor to send data too often), or not enough data (e.g., disconnecting a critical monitor sensor that would cause a system to stop).
-The device service can be constructed to filter data to avoid the "too much" data DoS.
-The device service can be constructed to report and alert when there is not enough data coming from the device or sensor or the sensor/device appears to be offline (provided by the last connected tracking in EdgeX).
-Wrong data can be mitigated by having the device service look for expected ranges of values (as supported by min/max attributes on device profiles).
-Commercial 3rd
+If tampered with, a sensor or device could be used to send the wrong data (e.g., force a temp sensor to send a signal that it is too hot when it is really too cold).
+                                      EdgeX has no means to protect the "wire" to a physically connected device/sensor.
+Physical
+                                      security is required to protect the wire and device/sensor and mitigate this threat.
+Wrong
+                                      data can be mitigated by having the device service look for expected ranges of values (as supported by min/max attributes on device
-                                      party software or extensions to EdgeX (see, for example, RSA's Netwitness IoT:
+                                      profiles).
+Commercial 3rd party software or
+                                      extensions to EdgeX (see, for example, RSA's Netwitness IoT:
                                       https://www.netwitness.com/en-us/products/iot/)
                                       could be used to detect anomalous sensor/device communications and isolate the sensor from the